leximari/post/Readme.md

 Please see `post -h` for more usage information.

-If you have questions, email me at <achace@student.gsu.edu>.
+If you have questions, email me at <achacega@gmail.com>.